Gracqenu/medgetrainer/README.md

     - KG tool (do kickglitch perfectly on 1 frame you can do every time two kickglitches on one wall)
     - Beamer tool (it’s Beamer but do every time perfectly)
     - Strang tool (bhop)
-    - Level Streamer (you can load level by clicking for example edge_p_2)
+    - Level Streamer (you can load level by clicking for example edge_bac)
     - Dolly (Character Recorder)
     ## credits from creator https://github.com/btbd/mmultiplayer